brnhaze/Portfolio/README.md

 **Passionate about Data Engineering, Machine Learning, and building scalable data solutions.**

-Welcome to my GitHub Portfolio—a collection of end-to-end projects showcasing my expertise in ETL pipelines, real-time streaming, big data processing, and ML/AI solutions.
-I work with tools like Python, SQL, Spark, Airflow, Docker, Kafka, and visualization platforms such as Power BI and Tableau, with hands-on projects published here.
+Welcome to my GitHub Portfolio—a collection of end-to-end data science and engineering projects, each showcasing my skills in data wrangling, ETL pipelines, big data processing, machine learning, deep learning, and real-time data streaming.
+I apply tools such as Python, SQL, Spark, Airflow, Docker, and Kafka, along with visualization platforms like Power BI, Tableau, and D3.js, to analyze and present insights through interactive dashboards.
+My work also includes API-driven applications, CI/CD implementations, and hands-on projects published here to demonstrate practical, production-ready solutions.

 ---